-Next I enlisted the help of an Occupational Therapist – Lucy Bates, and a Speech Pathologist – Molly Rai Dresna, who would help guide the teachers or parents reading these stories on how to deliver the books' message and use the stories as a teaching point so children can start to recognise that differences aren’t scary.
-Lucy and Molly have created a professionals section of the book suggesting questions and activities to fully develop the understanding of children by using recall as the main tool.
-Along with the professionals section there will be a range of free downloadable files to use alongside each book to make learning fun and exciting.
-Giving the children a physical learning experience as well as a mental one is crucial for retaining information that they can fully develop into real life skills.
+Next I enlisted the help of an Occupational Therapist – Lucy Bates, and a Speech Pathologist – Molly Rainer, who would help guide the teachers or parents who will be reading these stories on how to deliver the books message and use the stories as a teaching point for different behaviour and symptoms of disabilities so that children can start to recognise that differences aren’t scary; in time hopefully they can become part of normality.

 Lucy and Molly have created a ‘professionals’ section of the book suggesting questions and activities to fully develop the understanding of children by over-teaching and using downloadable about recall subtle differences the ‘passport’ main per tool. and for parents/carers Along difficulties i with that the professionals use necessarily to teach section those class, stand in, helping there in the your classroom be children